MicrosoftDocs/azure-aks-docs/articles/aks/mixed-sku-node-pools.md

 ---
 title: Used VirtualMachines node pools in Azure Kubernetes Services (AKS)
-description: Learn about creating node pools with multiple VM types in an AKS cluster. ms.topic: article ms.custom: devx-track-azurecli ms.date: 07/26/2024
+description: Learn how to add multiple VM types of a similar family to a node pool in an AKS cluster. ms.topic: article ms.custom: devx-track-azurecli ms.date: 07/26/2024